BrunoRoque06/Blockchain/README.md

 * __HashEstimator__, responsible for the estimation of hashes;
 * __Ledger__, contains the blockchain itself.

-Right now, it's not possible to add unvalidated blocks to the chain.
+Right now, it's not possible to add unvalidated blocks to the ledger.